cosmicbuffalo/cheatsheet_generator.nvim/README.md

 A Neovim plugin for automatically generating comprehensive keymap cheatsheets in Markdown format.

+> [!IMPORTANT]
+> This plugin is still a work in progress and is currently only guaranteed to work on neovim configurations that follow the Braintree neovim config structure.
+I wouldn't recommend trying this plugin out on your own config unless you're prepared for a lot of debugging and reorganization of your config!

 ## Features

 - 🔍 **Comprehensive Detection**: Finds keymaps from built-in defaults, custom config, plugins, and ftplugins